DONALD BRUCE McCOIG

 and one who was always ready and willing to lend a hand to anyone in

 Following the footsteps of his father, who served as a Chief Warrant Officer in World War II, and his Grandmother, who also served in World War II as a member of the Women’s Army Corps, Donald entered the Army, completed basic training and graduated from helicopter pilot training in 1967.
 He arrived in Vietnam and was assigned to the 281st Assault Helicopter Company, Nha Trang, RVN on June 17, 1967.
 His death came as a result of hostel fire on March 29, 1968.
 His body was recovered and returned to his family who, after cremation, scattered his ashes at sea.
-For his service with the 281st AHC and to his country, Warrant Officer Donald Bruce McCoig was awarded the Distinguished Service Cross, the Distinguished Flying Cross, the Air Medal for Valor, and numerous other awards and service medals.
+For his service with the 281st AHC and to his country, Warrant Officer Donald Bruce McCoig was awarded the Distinguished Service Cross, the Distinguished Flying Cross, the Bronze Star Medal for Valor, the Air Medal for Valor, and numerous other awards and service medals.

 Donald is survived by his widowed aunt by marriage, Clara May McCoig, of 2422 La Estrella Street, Henderson, NV.
 Mrs. McCoig also served as an Army nurse in World War II.
 Donald has two cousins, Dava McCoig Lambert of 6 Veeder Avenue, Barre, VT, and Russell McCoig of 2940 McCoig Avenue, Las Vegas, NV.
 Both of his cousins are the children of his late uncle, David Clarke McCoig and his aunt, Clara May McCoig.